-As if the two men had heard Davidson’s inquiry, the suits came over from the black Cadillac, synchronic and robotic in their movements, so quick in their stride that Clark didn’t even have time to answer the Deputy before the two men were upon them.
+As if the two men had heard Davidson’s inquiry, the suits began a bound from the black Cadillac toward them, robotic and synchronized in their movements, so quick in their stride that Clark didn’t even have time to answer the Deputy before the two men were upon them.

 The man’s voice was as mechanical as his movements.

 Davidson raised his chin and straightened his posture.
-His tone became firm.
+His tone calcified.
 “I’m the Deputy of this county, gentlemen.
 And who might you be?”

 The white-haired suit spoke next while the black-haired one reached inside his suit jacket breast.
 This reach caught Davidson’s eye and he went for the pistol on his hip.
 Fortunately, the suit was reaching for his ID.
 A Federal badge next to a straight-faced photo.